 Oh, we need a revolution in the body of Christ!
 We need an uprising in the hearts of men and women against an ungodly rule that has usurped Christ’s rightful place as the one and only Head of His body!
 Here’s your call, “Come out of her my people, that you not be partakers of her sins, and therefore of her plagues, for her end comes in a day.”

-The question burning in my heart that heats my tears is not, “Should women be pastors?”, but “When will He give us pastors after His own heart who will shepherd His people and feed His people (instead of feeding off of them) with knowledge and understanding, until they have no lack, and there is no weak or feeble among them?”
+The question burning in my heart that heats my tears is not, “Should women be pastors?”, but “When will He give us pastors after His own heart who will shepherd His people and feed His people with knowledge and understanding, until they have no lack, and there is no weak or feeble among them?”
 (Jer.
 3:15, 23:4)

 Mar 16:18 …they shall take up serpents, and if they drink any deadly thing, it shall in no wise hurt them; they shall lay hands on the sick, and they shall recover.